KevinMcNamara0007/vision/README.md

 # Distance Detection Model

-This model combines YOLO face detection with Depth Anything V2 to estimate distances to detected faces in images.
+This model combines YOLO face detection with Depth Anything V2 (finetuned on metric depth) to estimate distances to detected faces in images.

 ## Installation